St. Peter Pericopes from St. Erentrud

 Monastery of St. Peter, Salzburg (Austria) β€” Around 1150

-1. The manuscript originated in Salzburg's Abbey of St. Peter and still resides in the Alpine city today
+1. The manuscript was created in Salzburg's Abbey of St. Peter

 2. Its 55 color miniatures with gold backgrounds are both quantitatively and qualitatively second to none